 Dickens Victorian Village Welcome Center

-When you step inside you’ll find friendly docents ready to share the story of the Dickens Village which began 15 years ago by a local artist and businessman, Boy Ley.
+When you step inside, you’ll find friendly costumed volunteers ready to share the rich history of the Dickens Village, which began 16 years ago by a local artist and businessman, Boy Ley.

 - the sketches that Bob Ley created which started it all